 Lockbox provides an encrypted file that Warehouse Connector uses to store and protect sensitive data.
 You need to create the lockbox by providing a lockbox password while configuring the Warehouse Connector for the first time.

 The following is an overview on how to install and configure the Warehouse Connector service on Log Decoder or Decoder.

 - Configuring the Warehouse Connector service on NetWitness,

 - Configuring data sources,

 To install and configure the Warehouse Connector service, perform the following:

-- Configure a Warehouse Connector service
+- Configure a Warehouse Connector Service

 - Configure the Data Source for Warehouse Connector

-- Configure a Destination
+- Configure the Destination

 - Monitor a Warehouse Connector